nilstuerling/CISC-327-Web-Project/Assignment-Docs/A3_Test_Failure_Report.md

 ## Assignment 3 - Failure Report:

+### Template Changes

+Added *db.drop_all()* to the database so that on startup, a fresh database is created each time.
+This helped rectify some issues we were having with previously created data, and also allows for safer live testing.
+Alternative solutions may be reviewed in the future in order to allow persistent data between server starts.

 ### R1 Frontend Failure Report

 **R1.3** - Fixed implementation in frontend logic for GET request to /login to redirect to user profile page if "logged_in" was in the current session